TampereJS/tamperejs-org/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**What needs to be defined for implementation (Definition of Ready)** The issue should have close to zero dependencies and anyone should be able to understand how they can help in 5 minutes or less.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+**What is the state of the issue now?**
+A clear description of what is the state/situation with the issue at the moment.

-**What is expected to change?**
+**What is the expected state of the issue after this change?**
-Clear description of what is expected to change.
+A clear description of what is the expected state/situation with the issue after this change.

-**Describe the solution you'd like**
+**Why is this needed?**
+A clear explanation of why this change is needed?

+**Proposed solution**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.